National Weather Service

 Night

-• Moderate to rough with a wave height of 4 to 6 feet.
+• Rough with a wave height of 5 to 7 feet.

 Civil Aviation MET office